mdlincoln/clipr/cran-comments.md

-This is a resubmission.

-This submission repairs system command calls that were causing some newer Linux window managers to hang indefinitely.
+This submission adds clipboard handlers for systems using Wayland, and modifies calls on Windows with R>=4.2 to work with UTF-8 native encodings.

 ## Test environments
-* local OS X install, R 4.0.2
+* local OS X install, R 4.1.2
-* ubuntu 16.04 (Travis.ci: R oldrel, release, and devel)
+* ubuntu 20.04 (GitHub Actions: R oldrel, release, and devel)
 * win-builder (devel and release)

 ## R CMD check results